Statcounter

 He wondered how it came to this for Chris.
 He wondered if that could be him someday.
 He wondered if the life that he’d been living held the same fate as that of Chris, only lying riddled with bullets, left to die alone.

-“C’mon Thomas, what the fuck?
+“...C’mon Thomas, what the fuck?
 You wanna go back and cuddle with crazy bitch?”
 One of his guys heckled.

 “Fuck you!”
 Thomas snapped.

 About an hour had passed and Thomas knew that he should be heading back to his aunt’s house.
-She nags him about the streets “bein’ nothin’ but trouble at night and he had no business out in it.”
+She nags him about the streets “...bein’ nothin’ but trouble at night and he had no business out in it.”

 He also knew that what punishment God didn’t dole out in the after-life, his aunt could more than make up for in this life.
-Plus he had a seven year old girl who he loved dearly and he was ready to hug her right now, especially after seeing Chris on that street tonight.
+Plus he had a seven year old girl who he loves dearly and he was ready to hug her right now, especially after seeing Chris on that street tonight.

 The mother of Thomas’ child died a year ago; an accidental casualty of a stray bullet in a gang related street shooting; a bullet that was intended for Thomas and one of his friends.
 The world had become increasingly tough for Thomas to understand.
 Unforgiving and unfair, he thought, as did Chris.